Register Privacy Notice

 The information we collect forms part of our historical beneficial ownership information register.

-Maintaining this on an on-going basis is fundamental to our information mission, and is particularly important for those using our services for investigative purposes.
+Maintaining this on an on-going basis is fundamental to our information mission, and is particularly important for those using our services for journalistic purposes.
 Matters requiring the availability of beneficial ownership data may arise for many years after a company has ceased to exist.

 We keep information about the beneficial owners for the lifetime of the company, and 20 years after its dissolution.
 This includes details of historical beneficial owners and also applies to dormant companies.